-The ICCA Consortium is pleased to share a fully revised and mobile-friendly version of the self-strengthening guidance for Indigenous peoples and communities
+The ICCA Consortium is pleased to share a fully revised and mobile-friendly version of the self-strengthening guidance for Indigenous peoples and communities available in four languages

 The ICCA Consortium is delighted to share the new online (mobile-friendly) and pdf versions of Strengthening your territory of life: Guidance from communities for communities.
 This is a fully revised and simplified version of “Self-Strengthening ICCAs”, a guidance document that was used, in various iterations and in three languages, between 2010-2020.